 Utilize these key metrics and methods of measuring client happiness to see where your business currently stands:

 - Implement a customer satisfaction survey.
 Through a survey, you can pinpoint the specific data you wish to collect and gauge client happiness with multiple different factors of your business.
 When creating a client survey, be sure to use the same measuring scale throughout for improved comparison.
 Also, avoid leading questions, or meshing multiple questions into one, which can skew your data.

 - Utilize social media and Google ratings monitoring.
-Social media and Google My Business accounts allow a platform for clients to share just how happy they are with thousands of other users—your potential clients among them.
+Social media and Google Business Profile accounts allow a platform for clients to share just how happy they are with thousands of other users—your potential clients among them.
 Whether through star ratings, client comments, reviews, or photos, it’s crucial to interact with clients on both ends of the happiness spectrum and address issues as soon as they become apparent.
 In addition, tools like Google Alerts can help you take notice when your brand or business is mentioned across the web and respond appropriately.

 - Utilize CSAT ratings.
 Customer satisfaction ratings, or CSAT, are an essential metric to consider when building an overview of your client’s happiness.
 When measuring CSAT, you’ll ask clients to rate their satisfaction with your business as a whole—or even specific aspects of your business, products, or services—on a scale from 1 to 5 or 1 to 10.
 The results can give you a relatively direct measure of client happiness, especially after changes to your website or offerings; unfortunately, client ratings can be skewed due to mood, one negative experience, or carelessness.